Kevin McGiven

-Kevin McGiven (born March 19, 1977) is an American football coach and former player.
-He is currently the offensive coordinator at San Jose State University.
+Kevin Daniel McGiven (born March 19, 1977) is an American football coach and former player.
+He is currently the Offensive Coordinator and Quarterbacks coach at Utah State University.

-Playing career
+Early life and education

+Born in Santa Clara, California, McGiven grew up in Orem, Utah and graduated from Mountain View High School in 1995.

 McGiven played wide receiver at Eastern Arizona College in 1995 for head coach Paul Tidwell.
-He then transferred to Louisiana Tech and played two seasons for head coach Gary Crowton, who is also from Orem, Utah.
+He then transferred to Louisiana Tech and played from 1996 to 1997 for head coach Gary Crowton.

 Coaching career

 Early coaching career

 Following his playing career, McGiven was a student assistant for Louisiana Tech for the 1998 season.

 McGiven took some time off before joining the coaching staff at his alma mater, Mountain View High School in Orem, Utah, in 2001, coaching the wide receivers and tight ends.

 From 2002 to 2004, McGiven reunited with Crowton at BYU as an offensive graduate assistant.

 Southern Utah

 In 2005, McGiven served as the offensive coordinator at Southern Utah.
 He also coached the quarterbacks and wide receivers.